Flavay Plus® with phosphatidylserine can be helpful for learning and memory—in all ages. (211,

 Restores Supply and Output of Acetylcholine

-Scientific studies demonstrate that phosphatidylserine restores the brain’s supply and output of
+Studies demonstrate phosphatidylserine restores the brain’s supply and output of

-acetylcholine, the neurotransmitter so important to memory, and so may
+acetylcholine, the neurotransmitter important to memory, and so may

 turn back the clock in an aging brain.
 (126, 127, 168)

-Phosphatidylserine also stimulates your brain to produce dopamine and this is likely why patients diagnosed with clinical depression have shown marked improvement in their symptoms as a result of taking phosphatidylserine daily.
+Persons diagnosed with clinical depression have shown marked improvement in their symptoms as a result of taking phosphatidylserine daily and this is likely connected to the finding that phosphatidylserine restores dopamine release.
 Reduced dopamine levels are also thought to contribute to attention deficit disorder and this natural substance has proven to be

 an effective therapeutic agent for ADD and ADHD.(114, 128-133)